antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/tarfile.rst

 * The POSIX.1-1988 ustar format (:const:`USTAR_FORMAT`).
 It supports filenames
   up to a length of at best 256 characters and linknames up to 100 characters.
-The maximum file size is 8 gigabytes.
+The maximum file size is 8 GiB.
 This is an old and limited but widely supported format.

 * The GNU tar format (:const:`GNU_FORMAT`).
-It supports long filenames and linknames, files bigger than 8 gigabytes and sparse files.
+It supports long filenames and linknames, files bigger than 8 GiB and sparse files.
 It is the de facto standard on GNU/Linux systems. :mod:`tarfile` fully supports the GNU tar extensions for long names, sparse file support is read-only.